 We always speak candidly about the risks and benefits of immunization and sustain our positions with the most reliable scientific findings.
 Vaccine information appearing on this site has been vetted by physicians and scientists, including those on the Voices for Vaccines Scientific Advisory Board.

 Some describe the success of the anti-vaccine movement as success built on better storytelling.
 At Voices for Vaccines, we take that to heart.
 That’s because we know, as parents, that one of the most persuasive means of communication among parents is not always the research paper.
 It’s not the newspaper.
 Sometimes, sadly, it’s not even the healthcare provider.
 Instead, it is the story shared between parents.
 It’s how we learn to soothe a fussy baby.
 It’s how we learn which baby bottles work best, what kind of diapers to use, which daycare centers or preschools to try.
 It’s often how we choose our child’s healthcare provider.

 At Voices for Vaccines, we believe it’s time for parents who vaccinate to begin sharing their stories and telling the world why they choose to protect their children from vaccine-preventable diseases.
 The Voices for Vaccines blog, Parents Who Vax, provides parents who have chosen to vaccinate their children an opportunity to talk about their decisions to do so.
 Your story could change a parent’s mind—and save a child’s life.

 VFV wants to reach as many parents as possible.
 It is for this reason that we utilize multiple media formats, including social media, offer free downloadable “toolkits” on a variety of topics, organize campaigns to demonstrate the widespread support of vaccines, and offer regular newsletters and conference calls to support every parent’s decision to immunize.

-To allay concerns about conflicts of interest, Voices For Vaccines does not accept donations from vaccine companies or the federal government.
+To allay concerns about conflicts of interest, Voices For Vaccines does not accept donations from vaccine companies.